 In addition to the dystopian society of Brave New World, Huxley also imagines an outside world inhabited by Native Americans and other misfits; this is called the Savage Reservation.
 Marx persuades Lenina to accompany him in a trip to the Savage Reservation.
 Here groups of Native Americans still live communally in pueblos at a subsistence level; and the savages continue to maintain their cultural and spiritual practices from ancient times.
 The reservation conditions are shocking to visitors from the Brave New World, who are unaccustomed to seeing poverty and disease – in BNW, citizens who become ill are euthanized, a practice to which they have been hypnotically conditioned.
 Furthermore, the BNW dwellers are surprised by the strong family and tribal bonds present on the Reservation: a society devoid of families sees the pueblo life as seriously undesirable.

 During their visit to the Savage Reservation, Bernard Marx locates Linda.
 She had originally visited the reservation with a high official from the new world, the Director of Hatcheries and Conditioning, otherwise known as the D.H.C.
 But Linda and the D.H.C. had become separated and she was left on the reservation.
-It turned out that she was pregnant with the child of the D.H.
-C, who has grown to be a young man called John.
+It turned out that she was pregnant with D.H.
+C’s child, who has grown to be a young man called John.
 Having been conditioned to life in the new world, Linda is miserable with her life on the reservation.
 She hated the pain of childbirth, and is an outcast at the pueblo because of her promiscuous practice of sleeping with men on the reservation.